a11yproject/a11yproject.com/src/posts/2020-10-28-dyslexia-fonts.md

 - Font size should be at least 12-14pt or its equivalent.
 This help people with cognitive disabilities, language and learning disabilities, as well as people with low vision who may not be able to perceive the text.
 - Larger line spacing improves readability.
 Proper line spacing makes [web content](https://en.wikipedia.org/wiki/Web_content) flow smoothly, and ensures that the visually rendered text is presented in such a manner that is perceived without its layout interfering with its readability.
 According to the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) Line height (line spacing) should be at least 1.5 times the font size.
 - Use a small number of fonts, ideally 1 or 2.
 This is because multiple fonts makes a website look unstructured and unprofessional.
 Also, multiple fonts obstructs the flow of content of the web page as people spend time adjusting to each new font.
 Hence, reducing readability.
 - Use **bold** to add emphasis rather than *italics*.
-This is because large amounts of decorated text can be difficult to read.
+This is because large amounts of italicized text can be difficult to read.
 - Avoid large amounts of UPPERCASE text.
 When words are written in all caps, they have a uniform rectangular shape, meaning some readers may not be able to identify words by their shape.
 - Animated texts must be used sparingly.
 This is because animations can be distracting espcially for a person with [AD/HD](https://www.cdc.gov/ncbddd/adhd/facts.html).